moosichu/presentation-crest-underwater/presentation.md

 You also have a whole bunch of effects which need to be applied - more fog, God Rays, floating particles and caustics.

-Focus of isn't going to be on how to render all the visual features you get underwater - but instead on something more subtle and harder - how do you *partially* apply these effects when the camera is only *partially* submerged.
+Focus of isn't going to be on how to render all the visual features you get underwater - but instead on something more subtle and harder - how do you *partially* apply these effects when the camera is only *partially* submerged - like in the picture!

 :::